Day 13 Manage Kubernetes Secret

-In our previous blog, we create a deployment of the PostgreSQL
+In our previous blog, we create a deployment of the PostgreSQL database.

 Remember, on that blog we use env in the below format: